 Written by Meredith Jones

-Meredith Jones is a Partner in Aon’s Global Investment Center leading Responsible Investment, emerging and diverse manager initiatives and is based in Nashville, TN.
+Meredith Jones is a Partner in Aon Hewitt’s Global Investment Management group and is based in Nashville, TN.

 The information contained above should be regarded as general information only.
 That is, your personal objectives, needs or financial situation were not taken into account when preparing this information.
 Accordingly, you should consider the appropriateness of acting on this information, particularly in the context of your own objectives, financial situation and needs.
 Nothing in this document should be treated as an authoritative statement of the law on any particular issue or specific case.
 Use of, or reliance upon any information in this post is at your sole discretion.
 It should not be construed as legal, tax or investment advice.
 Please consult with your independent professional for any such advice.
 The information contained within this blog is given as of the date indicated and does not intend to give information as of any other date.
 The delivery at any time shall not, under any circumstances, create any implication that there has been a change in the information since the date of publication, or any obligation to update or provide amendments after the original publication date.
 The blog content is intended for professional investors only.